Arsenal humiliated 5-0 by City in worst start in its history | Sports-Games

 Again, City had the freedom of Arsenal territory around the penalty area before Torres teed up Rodri to curl into the bottom corner of the net.

-Torres was then on target again in the 85th, getting between the center backs to glance in a header from Riyad Mahrez's cross.
+Torres was then on target again in the 85th, getting between the centre backs to glance in a header from Riyad Mahrez's cross.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)